HomeResources & GuidesIndoor vs Outdoor Signage Materials

-Indoor vs Outdoor Signage Materials: What’s the Difference?
+Indoor vs Outdoor Signage Materials

 Choosing the right material for signage is just as important as choosing the design.
-Indoor and outdoor environments place very different demands on substrates, vinyls, inks, and fixings—especially in New Zealand, where UV levels are among the highest in the world.
+Indoor and outdoor environments place very different demands on substrates, vinyls, inks, and fixings, especially in New Zealand, where UV levels are among the highest in the world.
 This guide explains the key differences, common pitfalls, and how to select the best material for your project.

 Why Environment Matters in Signage